librz/learn-english/index.md

 Coercion: Our problem cannot be solved by any form of coercion but only by agreement.

 Stark: In stark comparison, ...

+Superfluous: exceeding what is sufficient or necessary

+Prune: to remove as superfluous